thisisqubika/guides/README.md

 * Don't rewrite existing code to follow this guide.
 * Don't violate a guideline without a good reason.
 * A reason is good when you can convince a teammate.

+If you disagree with a guideline, open an issue on the guides repo rather than debating it within the code review.
+In the meantime, apply the guideline.

 Contributing
 ------------